ucdavis-informatics/pieval/README.md

 For prod deployments:
 - change DATASOURCE_TYPE = 'db'
-- change DATASOURCE_LOCATION to the vault path of your desired db Yes, this pretty much binds the app to UCD deployments but, vault goodness...
+- change DATASOURCE_LOCATION to the vault path of your desired db Yes, the app is pretty bound to vault given this definition but, vault goodnees.
+You should be using it...
 '''
-DATASOURCE_TYPE = 'file'
+# DATASOURCE_TYPE = 'file'
-DATASOURCE_LOCATION = 'example_database/'
+# DATASOURCE_LOCATION = 'example_database/'

-# DATASOURCE_TYPE = 'db'
+DATASOURCE_TYPE = 'db'
-# DATASOURCE_LOCATION = 'cdi3/db/cdi3sql01/dev'
+DATASOURCE_LOCATION = 'cdi3/db/cdi3sql01/dev'

 # defaulted to pieval.
 # Change this is you want to place tables in a different schema